Elmsford, New York: Features

 Elmsford's road system connects to numerous major highways and thoroughfares, including Interstate 287, the Saw Mill River Parkway, the Sprain Brook Parkway and Route 9A; the North County Trailway and South County Trailway bicycle paths terminate there.
 Convenient to White Plains, Yonkers, New York City, and Connecticut, the village is a significant center of commercial traffic and distribution.
 It is home to the large Local 456 of the Teamsters union.

 The village's public schools are run by the Elmsford Board of Education and include Dixson Primary, Alice E. Grady Elementary and Alexander Hamilton Junior/Senior High School.
 The village is also home to the private Roman Catholic elementary school Our Lady of Mount Carmel, which is affiliated with the Catholic parish of the same name and which was established in 1929.

 Dedicated in 1996, Carol Nichols Park has facilities for softball, basketball, tennis as well as a gated "kiddie park" and Sprinkler Park (attendant) for small children.

 The town has had an animal shelter since the 1930s.
 In 1995 the shelter, Central Westchester Humane Society, moved to a location on Warehouse Lane South.
 The shelter was replaced by Pets Alive Westchester, and later Paws Crossed Animal Rescue, the current owner.

 The Westchester Broadway Theater was a professional dinner theater venue established in Elmsford in 1974.
-The theater closed permanently in October 2020 due to financial hardships caused by the ongoing COVID-19 Pandemic.
+The theater closed permanently in October 2020 due to financial hardships caused by the ongoing COVID-19 pandemic.

+Education

+Most of Elmsford is in Elmsford Union Free School District while a portion is in Greenburgh Central School District.